Sparkling saddle loops of vector fields on surfaces

 \subsection{The free separatrix winds onto the loop}

 For a vector field of class~$\N$ that has a saddle loop, the free separatrix of the saddle~$P$ has to wind onto this loop.
-Indeed, on the one hand, in reversed time the loop attracts every point in its small monodromic semi-neighborhood.
-On the other hand, consider a small segment $L \subset \Si$ that is contained in this semi-neighborhood.
-Since the Poincar{\'e} map $f$ is expansive outside the flat interval, the images~$f^k(L)$ have to grow exponentially until one of them intersects the flat interval and hence the free separatrix of the saddle.
+Indeed, on the one hand, in reversed time the loop attracts every point in its narrow monodromic semi-neighborhood.
+On the other hand, consider a small segment $L \subset \Si$ that has its endpoint at the loop and is contained in this semi-neighborhood.
+Since the Poincar{\'e} map $f$ is expansive outside the flat interval, the images~$f^k(L)$ have to grow exponentially until one of them intersects the flat interval and hence intersects the free separatrix of the saddle.
 This implies that the free separatrix is attracted to the loop in reversed time, that is, it winds onto the loop.
 Proposition~\ref{prop:immer} yields that the same holds for the loops of the saddle~$P$ in family~$V$.
-Theorem~\ref{thm:main} is proven modulo the proof of Proposition~\ref{prop:immer}.
+Theorem~\ref{thm:main2} (or~\ref{thm:main}) is proven modulo the proof of Proposition~\ref{prop:immer}.